 If heading back down south after visiting the Grand Canyon, you can potentially save some time by spending the night in Williams or Flagstaff to cut down on driving time.

-Grand Canyon Day Trip from Phoenix or Scottsdale
+From Phoenix or Scottsdale

 This option is best if you’re not visiting in winter when the days are shorter unless you are happy to get a very early start!

-Grand Canyon Day Trip from Flagstaff or Williams
+From Flagstaff or Williams

 If staying in Williams, you also have the option of taking the train to the Grand Canyon.
 The tourist train has several different classes of carriages to choose from and provides a luxurious way for travellers to enter the park.

-If you don’t want to drive to the Grand Canyon, then there is the option of taking an organised group trip from Flagstaff.
-Both this small-group tour and this group tour (which also departs from Sedona) includes transport, lunch and a professional guide that shows you some of the highlights of the South Rim.
+Both this small-group tour and this group tour (which also departs from Sedona) includes transport, lunch and an expert guide that shows you some of the highlights of the South Rim.

 It should come as no surprise that the Grand Canyon is absolutely enormous which means it’s simply not possible to see everything that is on offer in just one day.